 Note: Nominal TX power is subject to change until the relevant frequency band is formally released.
 See the frequency rollout plan.
-The value listed in this section are trained.
-Actual values were

 The values listed in this section are typical.
 Actual values may differ in either direction by up to 1dB.